-Skincare products are used widely.
+Skincare products are extremely popular.
 Most women use around twelve personal care products in a single day, many of them containing different harmful ingredients mostly in the form of chemicals.

 Skincare specialists have now compiled a list of the harmful ingredients that are present in beauty and skincare products.
-They looked out for them on the labels of our skincare products and researched how these ingredients may be associated with a host of health problems.
+They search for them on the labels of our skincare products and analyse the connection between these ingredients and certain health problems.

 Even when using small amounts of the product, many of the chemicals commonly found can have tremendous health and hormonal impact, and we are a long way from understanding the consequences.